Hydroelectricity (also known as hydro) is a well-developed renewable energy technology that has been around for more than a century.

 potential pumped hydro sites across Australia22k

 Tasmania's Battery of the Nation project also continues to inch closer to reality.
-In February 2019, Hydro Tasmania spent $30 million to take the first phase of the project to the investment stage and the Federal Government provided $56 million towards the construction of a second interconnector between Tasmania and the mainland, which is critical to the success of the pumped hydro project.
+In February 2019, Hydro Tasmania announced it will invest up to $30 million to take the first phase of the project to the investment stage and the Federal Government provided $56 million towards the construction of a second interconnector between Tasmania and the mainland, which is critical to the success of the pumped hydro project.

 Snowy 2.0 and the Battery of the Nation clearly show that there is considerable desire in expanding the nation's hydro resources to provide additional storage capacity to complement renewable energy such as wind and solar power.